sonic-com/zabbix-template-pge-site/README.md

 ## Overview

-Zabbix Template to monitor PGE power status at a site.
+Zabbix Template to monitor Pacific Gas & Electric power status at a site.
+(california electrical utility)

 Note: PGE api is undocumented and unsupported, as best I can tell.
 This is worked out from what the website uses.